 Assembling your healthcare team to support and guide you is an important step in managing your arthritis.
 Here is what each health professional can do for you.

-Blood tests for arthritis
+Blood and pathology tests for arthritis

 Blood tests can be useful to help diagnose some, but not all, types of arthritis.
 Always discuss your blood test results with your doctor.